AcademySoftwareFoundation/opencue.io/content/docs/User guides/submitting-jobs.md

 1. Enter the name for the **Shot** to send to OpenCue.

-    A shot is a series of uninterupted frames you need to render.
+    A shot is a series of uninterrupted frames you need to render.
 Choose a shot name that describes the shot that this job relates to.

     The following screenshot illustrates a completed job info form: